 This is a build tutorial for a simple soft power on/off circuit for the Raspberry Pi.
-For the more advanced version with emergency shutdown, visit this page.
+For the improved version with emergency shutdown, visit this page.

 At the center of this circuit is a dual mosfet, the IRF7319.
-This is not the only mosfet capable of performing the duty, but it has characteristics that make it well-suited.
 Using this component, the +5v wire leading to the Pi will be switched on and off.
 The only other components necessary are 2 resistors with an ohm rating of at least 100k.
 The circuit has been tested with everything from 100k to 1M ohm and all performed fine.

 There are 8 pins on the mosfet, but the outputs have shared pins so there are only 6 connection points.